Where is radioactive waste produced?

 Radioactive substance in research

-At the Swiss Federal Institute of Technology in Lausanne (EPFL), a research reactor is fuelled with lowly-enriched uranium.
+At the Swiss Federal Institute of Technology in Lausanne (EPFL), a research reactor is fuelled with lowly enriched uranium.
 The Paul Scherrer Institute (PSI) in Villigen and the European Organization for Nuclear Research (CERN) in Geneva use particle accelerators.
 The targeted radiation of certain accelerator components with particles results in the generation of radioactive substances that are needed for medical and industrial applications.

 Dating: Various naturally occurring radioactive substances (radionuclides) with different half-lives can be used to determine the age of archaeological finds, rocks and groundwaters.
+This is known as radiocarbon dating (C-14 dating).